05JackGB/05JackGB-GamePad-Overlay-Skins/README.md

 # Some GamePad Overlay Skins
-This is the index for my custom controller input overlays like GamePad Viewer or GamePad Vision
+This is the index for my custom controller input overlays like GamePad Viewer or GamePad Vision.<br>
+All skins created/edited by me will have their own repository.<br>
+If it isn't, I will just store their code and svg in subfolders inside this index.

 ## 8BitDo Pro 2